Anastasiya Serdyukova: Career

 In 2017, Serdyukova started her Post Olympics season competing at the Thiais Grand Prix where she finished 17th in the all-around after multiple drops in her apparatus.
 Her next competition was at the 2017 Tashkent World Cup where she finished 5th in the all-around and qualified to 3 apparatus finals taking bronze in ribbon, placed 4th in clubs and 5th in ball.
 At the 2017 Baku World Cup, Serdyukova finished 11th in the all-around and qualified to the clubs final.
 On 5–7 May Serdyukova competed at the 2017 Sofia World Cup finishing 9th in the all-around behind Eleni Kelaiditi, she qualified in 1 apparatus final in ball.
 Serdyukova's next event was at the 2017 World Challenge Cup Guadalajara where she finished 5th in the all-around behind Sabina Ashirbayeva, she qualified in 3 apparatus finals: taking 2 silver medals in clubs, ribbon and finished 6th in hoop.
 On 24–27 June Serdyukova competed at the 2017 Asian Championships and won gold in the all-around, she also won silver in team event.
 She won 2 gold medals in the apparatus finals in clubs and ribbon and finished 4th in ball.
-Serdyukova competed at the quadrennial held 2017 World Games in Wrocław, Poland from 20–30 July however she did not advance to any of the apparatus finals.
+Serdyukova competed at the quadrennial held 2017 World Games in Wrocław, Poland from 20 to 30 July however she did not advance to any of the apparatus finals.
 On 5–7 August Serdyukova finished 11th in the all-around behind Japan's Sumire Kita at the 2017 Minsk World Challenge Cup, she advanced to 1 apparatus final finishing in 7th place.
 On 30 August - 3 September, at the 2017 World Championships in Pesaro, Italy, Serdyukova finished 18th in the all-around finals.